yaqeen-muneer/GeoTrackerCA/README.md

 #### Approches
-1- Number of sites and their states between 1966-2025 2- Trends of CalEnviroScreen 4.0 index over the years 3- Explore counties with the highest CalEnviroScreen 4.0 scores 4- Most common contaminants found in groundwater
+1- Number of sites and their states between 1966-2025 2- Trends of Poluution Vulnerability over the years
+3- Explore counties with the highest CalEnviroScreen 4.0 scores 4- Most common contaminants found in groundwater